A sufficient condition for the continuity of permanental processes with applications to local times of Markov processes: Introduction

 where $\Ga=\{\Ga(x_{i}, x_{j})\}_{i,j=1}^{n}$ is an $n\times n$ matrix and $\bb>0$.
-(It would be better to refer to $\th$ as a $\bb$-permanental process.)
-In most of this paper, in analogy with (\ref{1.8q}), we consider these processes only for $\bb=1/2$ and refer to them as permanental processes.
+(It would be better to refer to $\th$ as a $\bb $-permanental process.)
+In this paper, in analogy with (\ref{18q}), we consider these processes only for $\bb=1/2$ and refer to them as permanental processes.
 The generalization here is that $\Ga$ need not be symmetric or positive definite.
-In Section \ref{sec-soup} we consider the general class of $\bb$-permanental processes.

-Even in (\ref{1.8q}) the matrix $U$ is not unique.
+Even in (\ref{18q}), the matrix $U$ is not unique.
 The determinant

 for any signature matrix $M$.
-(A signature matrix is a diagonal matrix with entries $\pm 1$.)
+(A signature matrix is a diagonal matrix with entries $\pm1$.)

-The non-uniqueness is even more evident in (\ref{1.8}).
-If $D$ is any diagonal matrix with non-zero entries we have
+The nonuniqueness is even more evident in (\ref{18}).
+If $D$ is any diagonal matrix with nonzero entries, we have

-For a very large class of irreducible matrices $\Ga$, it is known that these are the only sources of non-uniqueness; see \cite{L}.
-On the other hand, in certain extreme cases, for example, if $\Ga_{1}$ and $\Ga_{2}$ are $n\times n$ matrices with the same diagonal elements and all zeros below the diagonal, then $|I+\al \Gamma_{1} |=|I+\al \Gamma_{2} |$.
-For this reason we refer to a matrix $\Ga$ for which (\ref{1.8}) holds as a kernel of $\th$, (rather than as the kernel of $\th$).
+For a very large class of irreducible matrices $\Ga$, it is known that these are the only sources of nonuniqueness; see~\cite{L}.
+On the other hand, in certain extreme cases, for example, if $\Ga_{1}$ and $\Ga_{2}$ are $n\times n$ matrices with the same diagonal elements and all zeros below the diagonal, then $|I+\al\Gamma_{1} |=|I+\al \Gamma_{2} |$.
+For this reason we refer to a matrix $\Ga$ for which (\ref{18}) holds as a kernel of $\th$ (rather than as the kernel of $\th$).

-When $\Ga$ is not symmetric and positive definite, it is not at all clear what kernels $\Ga$ allow an expression of the form (\ref{1.8}).
-(In \cite{VJ} necessary and sufficient conditions on $\Ga$ for (\ref{1.8}) to hold are given but they are very difficult to verify.
-There are very few concrete examples of permanental processes in \cite{VJ}.)
+When $\Ga$ is not symmetric and positive definite, it is not at all clear what kernels~$\Ga$ allow an expression of the form (\ref{18}).
+(In~\cite{VJ} necessary and sufficient conditions on $\Ga$ for (\ref {18}) to hold are given, but they are very difficult to verify.
+There are very few concrete examples of permanental processes in~\cite{VJ}.)

-It follows from the results in \cite{VJ} that a sufficient condition for (\ref{1.8}) to hold is that all the real non-zero eigenvalues of $\Ga$ are positive and that $r\Ga(I+r\Ga)^{-1}$ has only non-negative entries for all $r>0$.
-In \cite{EK}, Eisenbaum and Kaspi note that this is the case when $\Ga(x,y)$, $x,y\in T$, is the potential density of a transient Markov process on $T$.
-This enables them to find a Dynkin type isomorphism for the local times of Markov processes that are not necessarily symmetric, in which the role of $G^{2}$ is taken by the permanental process $\th$.
+It follows from the results in~\cite{VJ} that a sufficient condition for (\ref{18}) to hold is that all the real nonzero eigenvalues of $\Ga$ are positive and that $r\Ga(I+r\Ga)^{-1}$ has only nonnegative entries for all $r>0$.
+In~\cite{EK}, Eisenbaum and Kaspi note that this is the case when $\Ga(x,y)$, $x,y\in T$, is the potential density of a transient Markov process on $T$.
+This enables them to find a Dynkin-type isomorphism for the local times of Markov processes that are not necessarily symmetric, in which the role of $G^{2}$ is taken by the permanental process $\th$.